Jimmy Sirrel: Return to Notts County

 Sirrel returned on 5 October 1977 and found a Magpies side struggling to avoid relegation back into Division Three.
 Sirrel was able to save Notts from the drop with the club eventually finishing in a respectable 15th place.
 The following season saw Notts record a 6th-placed finish but the season after that the Magpies struggled again, finishing in 17th place.

 The 1980–81 season would go down as perhaps Sirrel's finest achievement as manager of Notts County.
 Including a new generation of players bought in by Sirrel and the returning Don Masson, the Magpies would finish the season in second place, and a 2–0 win over Chelsea at Stamford Bridge confirmed that the Magpies would be playing First Division football for the first time since 1926.

-Despite being favourites to make an immediate return to the Second Division, some memorable wins ensured that the Magpies would finish comfortably in midtable in their first season back in the top flight.
+Despite pre-season predictions of immediate relegation, Notts County secured a 15th-place finish during their first season back in the First Division.

 Sirrel brought in Howard Wilkinson to be a head coach for Notts County's second season in the Division One.
 Sirrel continued on as General Manager and the club subsequently managed a comfortable 15th-placed finish.

 Staying on as General Manager, a new coach came in for the Magpies' third season of top flight football.
 Larry Lloyd had previously won silverware with Nottingham Forest.
 However, the Magpies' were relegated into Division Two at the end of the season.
 Lloyd was dismissed the following season with the Magpies staring a second consecutive relegation in the face and Sirrel was again appointed manager in an unsuccessful attempt to avoid the drop.

 Tributes paid by Notts County supporters at Meadow Lane to Sirrel after he died in 2008.

 The 1985–86 season began in the Third Division and with financial difficulty brewing, Sirrel would oversee two midtable finishes over the next seasons.
 His retirement as Notts County manager came at the end of the 1986–87 season, eighteen years after he arrived at the club.
 He then became chief scout for Derby County.

 In 1993, the newly redeveloped County Road Stand at Notts County's Meadow Lane was renamed the Jimmy Sirrel Stand in his honour:

 Derek Pavis phoned me up one day and asked if they could name a stand after me.
 I said it would be a bloody honour!
 Hopefully it would remain there for many, many years.

 It's really a wonderful accolade.